Battery Operations in Electricity Markets: Strategic Behavior and Distortions: Model

-Throughout, we consider the system cost to be generation cost from conventional generators.
-Because consumers are assumed to be price inelastic, maximizing welfare is equivalent to minimizing generation cost.
-This also matches the prevailing objective of independent system operators: the ``unit commitment'' and ``economic dispatch'' procedures in day-ahead and real-time both minimize generation cost \citep{kirschen2018fundamentals, creti-economics-electricity}.
+In RT, slow generators cannot adjust output, so only fast generators move.
+The RT price $\lambda_t^{RT}$ therefore satisfies

+Equations \eqref{eqn:da-fn-price-eq-demand} and \eqref{eqn:rt-fn-price-eq-demand} map these quantities into DA and RT prices.
+Generators are paid the market-clearing price for the quantities cleared in each settlement.
+We do not write these payments explicitly because they cancel as transfers in aggregate welfare; see the Generation Cost discussion below and Appendix~\ref{app:sec:welfare-accounting}.
+The RT price $\lambda_t^{RT}(D_{1:t})$ is a random variable that depends on realized demand and battery decisions.
+We omit the dependence on $D_{1:t}$ to simplify the notation.
+This pricing rule is not ad hoc; it is a stylized reduced-form version of standard U.S. locational marginal pricing.
+In our single-node setting without network congestion or losses, the DA and RT prices coincide with the marginal costs of serving day-ahead demand and real-time imbalances, respectively.
+When $d_t^{RT}=0$, the DA and RT prices coincide.
+Positive RT demand raises the RT price above the DA price, whereas negative RT demand lowers it.

+\paragraph{Generation Cost.} Slow generators are dispatched in DA and fast generators are adjusted in RT.
+Total generation cost is therefore obtained by integrating marginal costs up to the relevant clearing prices:

+where the expectation is taken with respect to the random demand.
+Because only fast generators can respond in RT, real-time prices are more sensitive to demand shocks than day-ahead prices.
+This is why volatility matters for costs in our model.
+The baseline expression is separable across periods, but Section~\ref{subsec:ramping-costs} extends the model to include explicit ramping costs, which break this separability.

+Throughout, our objective is the physical production cost incurred by conventional generators, not market payments.
+Under perfectly inelastic demand, minimizing generation cost is equivalent to maximizing social welfare because the gross benefit from serving load is fixed.
+Market-clearing prices therefore affect transfers across participants but not total welfare in our setting.
+This objective is also consistent with standard day-ahead unit commitment and real-time economic dispatch formulations, which minimize system operating cost subject to physical constraints \citep{kirschen2018fundamentals, creti-economics-electricity}.\footnote{With price-elastic demand, welfare would equal consumers' gross utility minus generation cost.
+With perfectly inelastic demand and fixed served load, the utility term is constant and can be omitted.} Appendix~\ref{app:sec:welfare-accounting} derives the generation-cost expression from the supply functions and shows explicitly why market payments cancel from aggregate welfare.

-\paragraph{Battery Operation Models.} We will compare three operating regimes. \begin{itemize} \item A first benchmark system is one without batteries. \item Centralized participation: In this system, the battery is directly controlled by the system operator and makes charge/discharge decisions to \textit{minimize generation cost}. \item Decentralized participation: in this system, the battery is an independent entity that makes charge/discharge decisions to \textit{maximize its own profit}. \end{itemize} Note that the DA and RT prices are endogenously determined by the battery's charge/discharge decisions, as outlined earlier as part of the price formation process.
+\paragraph{Battery Operations Regimes.} We compare three regimes. \begin{itemize} \item \textbf{No battery:} the system operates without storage. \item \textbf{Centralized battery:} the battery is controlled by the system operator to minimize generation cost. \item \textbf{Decentralized battery:} the battery is independently operated to maximize its own profit. \end{itemize} In the latter two regimes, DA and RT prices are endogenous because battery charge and discharge decisions affect market clearing.